GSkrt/StravaQtWebAuthentification/README.md

 # StravaQtWebAuthentification

 This is a simple script for authentification with stravalib library.

-Check "main.py" for example how to use this module and don't forget to open new application
-"My API Application" on strava API site.
+Basic example:

+'''python
 import StravaLibQt_Authentification as sa